JosoeSantos/Chrons/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Recommended tools

+* Android Studio
+* A good android device
+* Money and patience to get an Apple IOS device